marco-brandizi/knetminer-wiki/Creating-a-novel-knowledge-network-for-KnetMiner.md

 </Ondex>
 ```

-The final OXL (in this case named `qtlnetminer/xnets/brassnet/BrassOleNet_2015.oxl`) will be used in the QTLNetMiner server.
+The final OXL (in this case named `qtlnetminer/xnets/brassnet/BrassOleNet_2015.oxl`) will be used in the KnetMiner server.